-Despite being published in 2011, our “Most Expensive Keywords in Google AdWords” infographic has remained one of the website’s most linked to pages.
+Despite being published in 2011, our “Most Expensive Keywords in Google Ads” infographic has remained one of the website’s most linked to pages.
 Who knew Average CPC data have a longer shelf life than Vegemite?

 (I had to get that out of the way.
 I’m sorry.
 Please don’t leave.)